|For Members of AUSTRALIAN Antarctic Programs, previously called Australian National Antarctic Research Expeditions (ANARE)|

 At that time 797 Expeditioners, with multiple winters, were entitled to the awarding of 980 Medallions.

-Any expeditioners or next of kin identified in connection with the above list, should be contacted and invited to contact the Australian Antarctic Division's Expeditioner Liaison & Training Coordinator, on toll free 1800 030 680 or 03 6232 3594, to obtain the expeditioner's Antarctic Service Medallion.
+Any expeditioners or next of kin identified in connection with the above list, should be contacted and invited to contact Jane Russell at the Australian Antarctic Division on toll free 1800 030 680 or 03 6232 3209, for details regarding claiming medallions.

 Two articles published in Aurora provide further detail of the retrospective Medallion issue and insight into the Australian Honour system in general.